tweak-wtf/ash-hierarchytemplate/README.md

 # ash-hierarchytemplate
-AN AYON Addon for creating initial project folder hierarchies.
+An AYON Addon for creating initial project folder hierarchies.

 Depends on a running AYON service instance and the `ashHierarchyTemplate` project attribute.